 One should also not close one's eyes to the fact that there are some very good providers in the PLM area who have great PLM systems.

 I see my task in helping my customers to find the suitable system for the respective application.
 To do this, it is necessary to transparently compile the many very different criteria that form the basis for such a decision in order to then arrive at a suitable selection.

-Because it's all the rage right now, how do you assess the cooperation between Siemens and SAP?
+Because it's all the rage right now, how do you rate the cooperation between Siemens and SAP one?
 SAP, according to some publications, will sell Teamcenter in the future and no longer focus so much on the development of its own SAP PLM.

 For the European industry in particular, I am very pleased that these two great companies are now cooperating with the aim of being able to offer end-to-end digitization solutions.
 This is one of the most interesting and best things that could happen.

 For customers, this can become unique.
 However, for this to happen, the methodical technical integration must be right.
 That's why I would like to explain the topic here from this perspective.